Arjun-Anubis/skit/act2/act-2-scene-2.md

 CUT

-_The father laying back, exhausted and his recliner after a long day of work_
+_The father laying back, exhausted in his recliner after a long day of work_

 _The mother is pacing around the room explaining about the locked door_